 A great pleasure to speak with you.

-Well, now that we got all of the transcripts of all of these Obama officials going to the House Intelligence Committee, and Adam Schiff finally released him.
+Well, now that we got all of the transcripts of all of these Obama officials going to the House Intelligence Committee and Adam Schiff finally released them, he should have released him a long time ago.

-Now we know the reason why he didn't want to release him, because it gives a timeline of his lying.
+Now we know the reason why he didn't want to release him because it gives a timeline of his lying.

-Because every single person that Went before the House Intel Committee said the same thing.
+Because every single person that went before the House Intel Committee said the same thing.

-They had no evidence whatsoever of Trump Russia collusion, and then he would run out to the cameras and say just the opposite.
+And then he would run out to the cameras and say just the opposite.

 Right.